 The studio house pictured above has recently been completed by the Cord Meyer Development Company, at the corner of Nome Street and Colonial Avenue.
-The ex-terior is built of rough red brick with a heavy variegated slate roof.
+The exterior is built of rough red brick with a heavy variegated state roof.
 The distinctive feature of the plan is the studio living room, the ceiling line of which follows the roof.
 An open stairway leads from the living room to a balcony on the second floor.
+Local news notes and other items of interest for publication should reach the Editor of the BULLETIN not later than Tuesday morning of the week of publication.